 We Help Pets AND People!

-Working with an overflowing population of animals in a structure that needs constant attention, maintenance, and increased staff time, it is amazing what this staff has been able to accomplish in the last eight years.
+Working with an overflowing population of animals in a structure that needs constant attention, maintenance, and increased staff time, it is amazing what this staff has been able to accomplish in the last nine years.
 They struggle continuously to maintain a clean, healthy, almost odor free, facility in incredibly difficult situations.

-You will be impressed when you learn that since 2007 we have DECREASED our euthanization rate almost 35%.
-This is possible because of our herculean efforts to find good homes for our pets, our efforts to CURE more of what sometimes ails them, and our refusal to put animals down because we have no space.
+As a premier "companion animal" resource center we are here to bridge the gap between abandoned pets and loving families and individuals.We have a new mission statement.
+With our strategic planning and professional board you will find us moving forward into the future with some great goals.
+The crux of the new mission statement is thus:This is possible because of our herculean efforts to find good homes for our pets, our efforts to CURE more of what sometimes ails them, and our refusal to put animals down because of space.
 It also means we are running a cleaner and healthier shelter.
 This also sometimes takes tremendous effort and help from our community, but everyone stepping up to the plate has made this incredible improvement.
 Thank you!

 You will also hear me and my staff talk about our slogan "We Help Pets AND People."
 We have a commitment to be a major force for good in our community and in so doing, we bring in those who are handicapped, we visit nursing homes, we offer to house pets for abused women, we work with YMCA and actually have a camp here on our premises each year, we bring in brownies, girl scouts and boy scouts.
 Lakeland Christian Academy comes here once or twice a month, Peabody arrives here regularly, and the list goes on.
 We literally help or assist or welcome help from hundreds of organizations in the area.